Academics

 We give students a taste of how calculus is often used in applications.
 We start with a look at some introductory topics in statistics.
 We build up from frequency distributions to Probability Mass Functions, and introduce the Cumulative Distribution Function as an integral.
 We then examine the link between discrete and continuous distributions.
 We use these ideas to look at data, beginning with a look at income inequality.
 We conclude with a look at numerical optimization.

 The crown jewel of the our curriculum is a course on transfinite set theory.
 In this course students explore ideas related to the cardinality of infinite sets, with some goals being for students to struggle a bit with the Continuum Hypothesis and to write a version of Cantor's diagonalization proof for themselves.
+A strong emphasis is placed on students learning to formulate their own arguments.